 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Contact your doctor for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US, you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may report side effects to Health Canada at 1-866-234-2345.

 Read the Cervarix (human papillomavirus bivalent vaccine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to latex; or to other vaccines; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other vaccines; or if you have any other allergies.
+This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.